Penn State Berks

 The minor in Security and Risk Analysis (SRA) is intended to familiarize students with the general frameworks and multidisciplinary theories that define security and related risk analysis.
 Course work will engage students in the challenges and problems of assuring information confidentiality and integrity (e.g., social, economic, technology, and policy issues) as well as the strengths and weaknesses of various methods for assessing and mitigating associated risk in the students' major field.

 The minor provides a grounding in analysis and modeling used in information search, visualization and creative problem solving.
 This knowledge is set in the context of legal, ethical and regulatory issues of security including analysis of privacy and security law, internal control standards, regulatory policies and basic investigative processes and principles.
 Such understanding overviews the information technology that plays a critical role in identifying, preventing and responding to security-related events in the student's major field.
-A one-time tuition surcharge will be applied to all students enrolled in the minor.

 A grade of C or better is required for all courses in the minor.